Stabyourself/mari0-2/docs/components/movement/truffleShuffle.md

 * Type: `Number (pps)`
 * Default: `40`

-To what speed the actor will accelerate.
+To what speed the actor will accelerates (and decelerates) towards its `maxSpeed`.

 ## acceleration